Longines Calibre 13ZN Flyback Chronograph 18ct Pink Gold 1946/47

 The Longines 13ZN has been heralded by collectors and enthusiasts for decades and it is safe to say that it has gained easy entry into the pantheon of definitive timepieces.
 This was simply the most advanced and sophisticated chronograph movement available at the time.
 Its design, elegance, dependability and accuracy all contributed towards it remaining in production for almost 40 years.
 Its ‘Flyback’ function, enabling a chronograph to be stopped, reset, and started with one push of the button, is something so technically challenging, it is only found on the most expensive chronographs even today.
-The exceptional nature of the 13ZN sometimes surprises people who are more familiar with contemporary offerings from Longines and forget (or never knew) that the brand was a premier manufacture during the 1940s and ’50s, creating in-house movements and complications that some have said rival offerings from Patek Philippe of the same vintage.
+The exceptional nature of the 13ZN sometimes surprises people who are more familiar with contemporary offerings from Longines and forget (or never knew) that the brand was a premier manufacture during the 1940s and ’50s, creating in-house movements and complications which rivalled the comparable offerings from Patek Philippe of this period.

 As can be seen in the accompanying photographs, the condition of the movement is, in keeping with the rest of this watch, in spectacularly good condition.
 It has just been overhauled and serviced by our vintage chronograph specialist watchmaker and it now has a silky smooth operation, with all the functions operating exactly as they should.
-The seconds hand flys back exactly to zero, exactly as it should and the watch movement is keeping excellent time to within +10 seconds/day.
+The seconds hand flys back exactly to zero, exactly as it should.
+The normal watch movement is keeping excellent time to within +9 seconds in 24 hours.
 This is outstanding for any watch of this age and we are more than confident in offering this watch with our 12 months’ warranty on the movement*.

 *Please note – our 12 months’ warranty is only applicable provided the list price is paid.